Prix CIRCOM Regional 2025 Entry Pack

 (9) News Report (10) Video Journalism (11) Young Onscreen Talent.

-There is a change in News Programme Category in 2024 - You are asked to enter your News Programme ONLY of 1 February 2024.
-News delivered on any other day is not acceptable.
+Please note that in the News Programme category you should enter your News Programme ONLY of Wednesday 12 February 2025.
+A News Programme of any other day is not acceptable.

 A total of 14 entries may therefore be accepted from any one regional station across all categories.